Iris tissue is present in conjunction with other structures.

 It is one of the three main parts of the uvea, which is the middle layer of the eye and is responsible for giving a particular color to the eyes.

 The pupil in the center of the iris controls the amount of light that enters the eye.

-The main function of the iris is to control the amount of light that enters the eye by adjusting the size of the pupil.
+The primary function of the iris is to control the amount of light that enters the eye by adjusting the size of the pupil.

-It makes the pupil aperture smaller in bright light and larger in low light.
+It makes the pupil aperture smaller in bright light and more significant in low light.

-Iritis does not have a clearly identified cause, although some are sometimes mentioned such as infectious diseases and, more rarely, venereal diseases, as well as infections caused by protozoa and yeasts.
+Iritis does not have an identified cause, although some are sometimes mentioned, such as infectious diseases and, more rarely, venereal diseases and infections caused by protozoa and yeasts.